Deputy Secretary General

 The Ramsar Convention Secretariat has its headquarters in Gland, Switzerland where the International Union for Conservation of Nature (IUCN), provides some administrative services to the Convention’s Contracting Parties for the operations and implementation of the Convention.

-The Deputy Secretary General (DSG) is the most senior position, after the Secretary General, in the Ramsar Secretariat.
+The Deputy Secretary General (DSG) is the most senior position, after the Secretary General, in the 24 member Ramsar Secretariat.
 The post-holder provides the lead within the Ramsar Secretariat regarding relations with the governing bodies, the arrangements for their meetings, the official documentation of the Secretariat and support to the Parties in implementation of the Convention.

 The position requires a demonstrated experience of organizing and supporting the work of governing bodies and of organizing their meetings, and long experience of intergovernmental processes and of negotiations regarding issues of conservation and sustainable development.
 It requires also a knowledge of the operations of the Convention and the work of its Secretariat as well as an understanding of sustainable development and the issues that affect the conservation and wise use of wetlands.

 1. Support the Secretary-General by acting as a senior representative of the Convention and its Secretariat on behalf of the Secretary-General, in particular on issues of governance and implementation.

 a) Organization of the work and meetings of the Conference of the Contracting Parties to the Convention and the Standing Committee, including the draft agendas, logistics, documentation, translation, interpretation and record-keeping;